PlasmaFAIR/intro_to_automation/step2/README.md

 A package is a module, or collection of modules, along with some metadata that describes things like their dependencies.

+**Note:** one of the tests for this step, `test_install` can take ~10-15 seconds to run, so don't worry if it takes awhile!
+You can use `pytest -k "step2 and not install"` to run the step 2 tests and skip just that one.

 Project structure
 -----------------